 Getting the Job

 As soon as I started my fellowship, I started to get bombarded with questions about my plans for the future.
 This threw me completely off guard.
-I mean, I wasn’t even done unpacking and I had to start my job hunt and figure out my plans for once I was done?
+I mean, I wasn’t even done unpacking, and I had to start my job hunt and figure out my plans once I was done?
 ALREADY?

 To be honest, I had no idea what my future looked like.
 All I knew was that I wanted the opportunity to work both in administration and clinical medicine, and to have so sort of work/ balance.

 The first decision I had to make, though, was, “Do I want to stay in California” it turns out I did.
 So, I tugged on the only line I knew: the email address I had on a napkin.

 Fast forward to today; I have been at this job for over 3 years.
 It in no way escapes me how lucky I am to have the opportunity to come here.

 I also believe that my coming here was probably meant to be.

 I believe in such things; I think you sometimes have to in order to understand why things are happening.
 Sometimes we perceive the bad things that happen to us (canceled plans, plans that fall apart, unexpected events, sudden illness) as punishment.
 We fail to recognize that sometimes things fall apart, so that good things fall together.
 In other words, something positive could come from whatever disaster we are dealing with.